LorePlant/Landscape_OleaEuropea/README.md

 In the following figure we can see the  theoretical expectations for combinations of hybrid index and interclass heterozygosity under Hardy-Weinberg Equilibrium (HWE).
 In Larson et al 2013 F1 1 hybrids (hybrid index = 0.5, interspecificheterozygosity ≥ 85%), multi-generation hybrids (hybridindex 0.25–0.75, interspecific heterozygosity < 85%).
 Following this I used a more stringent selection selecting individuals with ****_interclass heterozygosity_**  < 0.7** and ****_hybrid index_** <  **0.5**** selecting individuals with at least one generation of segregation and selection, obtaining a total of 202 genotypes 62 admixed and 140 Wild.
+From the results, we can confidently infer that the P2 individuals, those with a high level of ancestry from cultivated germplasm, likely originated from cultivated seeds dispersed by birds, rather than from wild seeds where selection would have had the opportunity to promote a cultivated background after introgression.
+We can affirm this conclusion due to the high percentage of recent hybridization, which suggests that the introgression is relatively recent in terms of generational time.
+If historical introgression had occurred, we would expect to see all individuals clustered at the base of the triangle with low levels of interclass heterozygosity.

 ![image](https://github.com/user-attachments/assets/82d441d1-70e4-432c-a08a-c5dd92ea617d)